haldud/kickstarter-analysis/README.md

 ![Theater Outcomes based on Goals](https://github.com/haldud/kickstarter-analysis/blob/main/resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
+Overall this project went very smoothly.
+One of the stumbling blocks that I encountered was understanding the parameters for the COUNTIFS function in Excel.
+I did not include the second parameter in double quotes initially.
+For example, I was attempting to use:
+  =COUNTIFS(Kickstarter!$D:$D, <font color="red"><1000</font>, Kickstarter!$F:$F, "successful", Kickstarter!$R:$R, "plays")
+instead of the correct syntax:
+  =COUNTIFS(Kickstarter!$D:$D, <font color="red">"<1000"</font>, Kickstarter!$F:$F, "successful", Kickstarter!$R:$R, "plays")

 ## Results
 Here are our conclusions that we have been tasked to answer according to the launch date and funding goals.